Matson Trial

 The Matson Trial (1847), officially Matson v.
 Ashmore et al. for the use of Bryant, was a freedom suit by former slave Anthony Bryant on behalf of his family in Coles County, Illinois.
 It is noted for the unusual circumstance where Abraham Lincoln, the future emancipator of slaves, defended a slave-owner against a slave.
 The case pitted Lincoln and former Illinois Attorney General Usher F. Linder against former US Representative Orlando B. Ficklin.
-Ficklin's case proved successful, and Bryant's family was emancipated based on free soil doctrine.
+Ficklin's representation proved successful, and Bryant's family was emancipated based on free soil doctrine.
+A free soil doctrine, Lincoln had in an earlier case used successfully to gain freedom for a purported slave (Bailey v.
+Cromwell (1841)), so Lincoln was here constrained to argue that the 'transit exception' to the free soil doctrine applied.
+The court found that the transit exception (temporary presence on free soil) was not supported by the facts of Bryant's case, so Bryant was free.

 Background

 Kentucky native Robert Matson purchased land in Coles County, Illinois in 1836.
 Matson skirted the state laws that banned slavery by bringing slaves for only a year, returning them to Kentucky, and then replacing them with new slaves.
 Matson emancipated one of his slaves, Anthony Bryant, who acted as his foreman.
 Bryant's family joined him in Coles County in 1845.
 Two years later, there was an altercation between Bryant's wife, Jane, and one of Matson's white housekeepers.
 After the housekeeper threatened Bryant's family, Matson sent one of Bryant's children back to Kentucky.

 Concerned about his family, Bryant and his family sought refuge with two local abolitionists, Hiram Rutherford and Gideon Ashmore.
 Since the rest of his family was still enslaved, this violated state fugitive slave laws.
 Matson sought to recover the family and enlisted the help of former Illinois Attorney General Usher F. Linder.
 Linder had recently joined the Whig Party, where he befriended fellow lawyer Abraham Lincoln.
 Like Lincoln, Linder opposed slavery.
 He was able to convince a local justice of the peace to imprison the Bryant family in the fall.